6531503042/Deap-Mobile-Application/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or suggestions regarding Deap, please contact us at [your-email@example.com](mailto:your-email@example.com).

 ---

 <img src="assets/ex1.png" alt="Example 1" width="200"/>